AaronTraas/Notes/Recipes/Sourdough/Lean Sourdough Dinner Rolls.md

 11. Optionally, sprinkle liberally with sesame seeds.
 12. Sit at room temperature to rise until doubled.
 13. Pre-heat oven to 375°F.
-14. Optionally top crust with rolled oats, nuts, seeds, or flour.
-15. Put pan in oven for 25 minutes.
+14. Put pan in oven for 25 minutes.
 Check for doneness (should be 200°F).
 Cook longer if needed.
-16. Remove from pan, and cool on wire rack for at least an hour before slicing.
+15. Remove from pan, and cool on wire rack for at least an hour before slicing.

 ## Notes